He may need surgery in the future but he is going to go through a couple

 unless electrical stimulation is used to the child's tolerance during

 task-specific activities.
-In this case the task would be walking with the
+In this case the task would be walking

-use of a remote switch to stimulate muscles at the timing that they would
+use of a remote switch to stimulate muscles at the timing that they

 normally be contracting.
-In my experience I have seen that it is even
+In my experience I have seen that it

 possible to correct the internal rotation of gait over time with muscle

 strengthening to the hip extensor muscles.
-If the child is prevented from
+If the child is prevented

 strengthening needed muscles the derotational osteotomies will be necessary

-but one wonders if the child will be interested in walking if it is too
+but one wonders if the child will be interested in walking if it is

 difficult due to weak muscles.